matthw/matthw.github.io/content/posts/2022/squarectf-2022-yet-another-reversing-activity/index.md

 # 2. Introduction

-The file given is a a compiled [YARA](https://github.com/VirusTotal/yara) rule.
+The file given is a compiled [YARA](https://github.com/VirusTotal/yara) rule.

 From their website: